 Emma Watson’s Meg and Eliza Scanlen’s Beth bolster the Jo-Amy duality with nuanced, supporting work, and Chalamet as neighbor Laurie encircles each March sister as a sort of wreath.
 As friend, as crush, he functions as a kind of pedestal to showcase each sister’s individuality.

 This “Little Women” is a slam-dunk for Academy Award nominations.
 Due to Gerwig’s fabulous retelling of the March girls’ tale, it unpacked many childhood memories.
 I’d forgotten how much fun the Van Houten, McGarrigle, and Renberg girls were.
-We didn’t know the gorgeous Leavitt sisters; they went to a different school—lived behind a high fence (smart dad).
-So we boys would climb Mike Finser’s apple tree to have a look at the lovely Leavitt lasses lying around their pool in the summertime.
+We didn’t know the gorgeous Bacharach sisters; they went to a different school—lived behind a high fence (smart dad).
+So we boys would climb Mike Pfitzer’s apple tree to have a look at the lovely Bacharach lasses lying around their pool in the summertime.
 Girls may be little women, but boys will be boys.

 Director: Greta Gerwig